adrian154/blog/blogposts/tls.md

 TLS handshakes begin with the Client Hello message, where the client declares to the server its capabilities, e.g. TLS version and supported ciphers.

+**Hint**: Click on a section of the packet to see a description of what it does.

 <div class="packet">
 <div class="hex-data" data-hex="1603010154" data-name="Record Header">